spsquared/SPARK_Future-Engineers_2022/Notebook/2022/July.md

 # 7/21/22
 Small update - working on integrating camera and control code into packages for actual use, as well as a WiFi card swap so we can stream the video live while testing.
 We encountered some driver issues along the way and used the answer posted on [this thread](https://forums.developer.nvidia.com/t/intel-9260-wifi-on-jetson-nano-jetbot/73360/74) by "idcrook" on 7/24/2019.

+# 7/23/22
+Today we gathered training photos for the AI.
+To do this, we drove the car around the course manually using a control app we designed while continuously saving pictures to a folder.

+The control app is a local HTML page that uses a WebSocket to connect to the car, which we added a WebSocket server to.
+The app currently can be used to control the car with WASD or a (very difficult to use) joystick, and there is a log on the left side, which is currently non-functional.
+There are plans to use the app to allow us to view and debug what the AI is doing as the program is running using a live stream.

+Progress in code includes a better server and control page.
+This makes development easier since it allows us to collect training data much faster when everything is integrated into one app.